zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 The keen minded among you might have caught on to an inconsistency in my argument from above.
 We don't commit the poetry.lock file, as we want to always guarantee compatibility with the bleeding edge changes of our integrations and dependencies.
 But by caching the virtual environment directory as a function of the pyproject.toml, aren't we just locking on to the versions when we cache for the first time?

-...
+That is correct, however we now are not dependent on the state on a developers machine, instead we have a state for each combo of os and python version.
+On top of this, we can now decide on a cadence in which we periodically invalidate the cache.

-{% include note.html content="Unfortunately, this caching action currently does not give the user control over when the cache is written to.
-Currently, in case there is no cache-hit, the cache entry is created at the end of the job." %}
+{% include note.html content="Unfortunately, this caching action currently does not give the user control over the exact point in the pipeline when the cache is written to.
+Currently, in case there is no cache-hit, the cache entry is created at the end of the job.
+This means you need to structure your jobs purposefully in such a way, that they reflect the state you want to cache, at their end." %}

-...

 ## 2. Reusable Workflows
-Reusable workflows are a way to use full fledged workflows as jobs within an overarching workflow.
+Reusable workflows are a way to use full-fledged workflows as jobs within an overarching workflow.
 In our case this means we have one CI-workflow that calls the Linting, Unit-Test and Integration-Test workflows respectively.
 This enables us to use any combination of these sub-workflows but also trigger them separately.
 What this also gives us is perfect encapsulation of each separate job.
 Now our linting dependencies do not affect the integrations that we must install for our integration tests.
-This also allows us more fine grained control over the runners, python versions and other peripheral configurations that can now be done at the level of each reusable workflow.
+This also allows us more fine-grained control over the runners, python versions and other peripheral configurations that can now be done at the level of each reusable workflow.